NASCAR Cup Series at Watkins Glen International

 Stock car racing events in the NASCAR Cup Series have taken place at Watkins Glen International in Watkins Glen, New York on the 2.454 mi road course annually since 1986.
-Since 2018, the 90-lap, 221 mi race has been known as Go Bowling at The Glen for sponsorship reasons.
-It is currently one of six road courses on the schedule as of 2026.
+Since 2018, the 100-lap, 245.54 mi race has been known as Go Bowling at The Glen for sponsorship reasons.

 Shane van Gisbergen is the defending race winner.